 Actually, we’re not sure you should “trust” anyone you meet on the internet.
 We urge you to look into our background and credentials.
 Make certain you feel comfortable entrusting some of the best moments of your life to our firm.
 Here are a few things about us we hope will be of interest:

 We have been named “The World’s Top Small Luxury Ship Specialists” by the Editors of Conde Nast Traveler Magazine.
-Ours is the only firm in the nation to achieve this recognition, regarded as the equivalent of a restaurant receiving three Michelin stars, for the past thirteen years.
-We have also been named the “Nation’s Top Luxury Cruise Specialists” by Wendy Perrin, the country’s most authoritative consumer travel voice.
+This recognition is regarded as the equivalent of a restaurant receiving three Michelin stars, for the past sixteen years.
 You will also find us featured for our expertise in The New York Times, Consumer Reports, Travel + Leisure Magazine, The Wall Street Journal, Forbes, and Town & Country.
 We have also been profiled on Fox News, NBC, ABC, and National Public Radio.
-In its 2015 Guide to Luxury Cruising, Town & Country named us “The Pros to Contact” when planning a luxury cruise vacation.
+In its recent Guide to Luxury Cruising, Town & Country Magazine named us “The Pros to Contact” when planning a luxury cruise vacation.